San Francisco , CA 94117, 94110, 94107, 94103, 94133

 Older adults, and people with children who have long term investments in public schools and the community, must compete for attention and funding with people demanding we save the planet by riding bicycles while real estate developers get tax breaks to build huge “luxury” condo complexes without parking spaces in our densest areas.

 It’s become "fashionable" to proclaim grand concepts – Transit First! - without asking what the slogan really means or how it’s supposed to work.
 One thing is for certain.
 Equal rights are not special rights.
 The campaign against cars is harming many San Franciscans, visitors and businesses, but is having a disparate impact on aging and disabled residents.
-Moreover, we are one of the most vulnerable groups of pedestrians, and the lack of serious enforcement against aggressive, dangerous and illegal behavior by bicyclists is deeply problematic and troubling.

-Small Businesses, working families, and Senior Citizens make up the highest percentage of registered voters in San Francisco and we are not happy with the car-free agenda has been forced on to our community.
+Small Businesses, working families, and Senior Citizens make up the highest percentage of registered voters in San Francisco and we are not happy with the radical car-free agenda that has been forced on to our community.

 Copyright 2013 SFpark.info All rights reserved.